Use my Portugal itinerary to plan an epic 7 day trip to Porto, Lisbon and Lagos!

 If you have more than a week in Portugal, I would spend at least 3 days in Lisbon (or more), including a day trip to Sintra, and an extra day in Lagos to take a day trip to Sagres.

-Need help packing?
+Need help packing for your 7-day Portugal trip?
 Check out a few of my favorite items I used on this trip that you can find on Amazon:

 As an Amazon Associate, I earn from qualifying purchases.
 Thanks for your support!